MrFeelgoood/RealEstateStocksForecasting/README.md

 # MasterDegreeStocksForecasting
-This is my maser's degree thesis project codebase, by Gabriele Destro
+This is my maser's degree thesis project codebase, by Gabriele D.

 This codebase comprehends also my project code for the pdf extractor that has been accepted by ITAL - IA 2023, AI conference.